nojronatron/nojronatron.github.io/code401-files/class-notes-week8.md

 Types:

-- Implicit: Calls itself.
+- Single or Multiple Recursion: One or more calls to the method itself.
-- Explicit: Call the recursion from a helper method.
+- Implicit Recursion: Recursive method calls another method that calls the recursive method.

-Whenever a recursive function calls itself, put the calling method on the Stack (represent with a value if possible).
+While whiteboarding, whenever a recursive function calls itself, put the calling method on the Stack (represent with a value if possible).

 ### Android Image Picking Actvity